Crystal Lake, Illinois: Neighborhoods

-As the largest city in McHenry County, Crystal Lake contains three high schools and has many separate neighborhoods.
+As the largest city in McHenry County, Crystal Lake has three high schools and many distinct neighborhoods.

 Starting from the north of the city, the ten largest neighborhoods are easy to trace out.
 The first has no de facto name like the others, but is referred to as "by Prairie Ridge," referring to the nearby high school of the same name.
 Houses in this neighborhood are large and widely spaced.
 The entire area lies just to the north of the city, from the downtown area to the adjacent community of Bull Valley.
-Some of the communities include Deer Wood, Covered Bridge Trails and Walk-up Woods.
-Next is downtown Crystal Lake, which rings Crystal Lake Central High School.
-Houses here range greatly in size and age, and it is the most diverse neighborhood in the city.
-Directly south of downtown Crystal Lake is the Coventry neighborhood, named for the major through street Coventry Lane.
+Some of the communities include Deer Wood, Covered Bridge Trails, and Walk-up Woods.
+Next is downtown Crystal Lake, which surrounds Crystal Lake Central High School.
+Houses here range significantly in size and age, and it is the most diverse neighborhood in the city.
+Directly south of downtown Crystal Lake is the Coventry neighborhood, named for the major through street, Coventry Lane.
 Students in the Coventry neighborhood attend either Central High School of Crystal Lake or Crystal Lake South High School.
-Oral tradition holds that Coventry was originally populated by pilots who fly out of O'Hare Airport.
-The neighborhood Burtons Bridge is located at the north-eastern side of Crystal Lake.
+Oral tradition holds that Coventry was initially populated by pilots who flew out of O'Hare Airport.
+The neighborhood, Burtons Bridge, is located at the north-eastern side of Crystal Lake, adjacent to the Fox River.